CcConStanTine/CcConStanTine/README.md

 I am a third-year student of Applied Computer Science at the University of Technology in Cracow🧑‍🎓.
 Beyond the studies, I am also exploring backend technologies myself.

-I am on my way to become a Junior Java Developer🚀.
 <br/>

 #### Find me on :